segovia94/frontend-starter/sass/README.md

 ```

 ## Files
+**_variables.scss** contains all the site SASS variables which will be used by components, mixins, and anything else which needs values abstracted for site-wide use.

 **_hacks.scss**: this partial should be used sparingly when something needs to be done very quickly without time to put a style in its proper place.
 This file overrides everything so it should be cleaned up regularly so that styles go in their proper place.

 **style.scss**: This is the main file which will be rendered into **style.css**.
 It contains all of the SASS libraries and partials necessary to build CSS.